-PRDOH and subrecipients are responsible for complying with Puerto Rico's Language Access Plan (LAP).
-The purpose of the LAP is to ensure meaningful access to federally assisted programs and activities for persons, who, as a result of national origin, are limited in their English proficiency.17 For the Puerto Rico CDBG-DR/MIT programs, the Plan also considers Limited Spanish Proficiency (LSP).
+PRDOH and subrecipients are responsible for complying with the Language Access Plan (LAP).
+The purpose of the LAP is to ensure meaningful access to federally assisted programs and activities for persons, who, as a result of national origin, are limited in their English proficiency.
+15 For the Puerto Rico CDBG-DR/MIT programs, the Plan also

+13 HUD, Implementing Affirmative Fair Housing Marketing Requirements Handbook (8025.1).
+Accessed via: FHEO HANDBOOK 8025.1 | HUD.gov / U.S. Department of Housing and Urban Development (HUD).

+14 24 C.F.R. § 200.600, et seq.

+15 Federal Register Vol. 72, No. 13, 72 FR 2732 (January 22, 2007).

+considers Limited Spanish Proficiency (LSP).
 The Language Access Plan provides concrete action steps that shall be followed by PRDOH, subrecipients, and contractors.
-This, and all CDBG-DR/MIT Program policies are available in English and Spanish on the PRDOH website at: https://www.cdbg-dr.pr.gov/en/resources/policies/ and https://www.cdbg-dr.pr.gov/en/resources/ and https://www.cdbg-dr.pr.gov/en/resources/ and <a href="https://www.cdbg-dr.pr.gov/en/res
+This, and all CDBG-DR/MIT Program policies are available in English and Spanish on the PRDOH website at: https://recuperacion.pr.gov/recursos/politicas/.